Cereneum/Cereneum/README.md

 ## Deployment

-Make sure Gananche is running with the proper configurations matched to truffle-config.js
+Make sure Ganache is running with the proper configurations matched to truffle-config.js

 ```
 truffle migrate